Shea Couleé: Music and continued career

-On May 18, Couleé re-released their song "Creme Brulee" as well as an accompanying music video.
+On May 18, Shea Couleé re-released their song "Creme Brulee" as well as an accompanying music video.
 The song is inspired by other female rappers such as Lil' Kim, Nicki Minaj, and Azealia Banks.
-The song was originally written in 2013 and was the first song Couleé ever wrote.
+The song was originally written in 2013 and was the first song Shea Couleé ever wrote.
 Billboard named "Creme Brulee" as the best Drag Music Video of 2018.
-In September, Couleé released "Gasoline" a collaboration with Eddie Gessford, known professionally as GESS, who produced, co-wrote, and featured credit on the track.
-A month later in June, National Selfie Day, Couleé was featured in Shawn Hollenbach's track "Double Filter Face", along with an accompanying music video.
-On July 15, Couleé released "Rewind", a collaborative song with them and GESS.
+In September, Shea Couleé released "Gasoline" a collaboration with Eddie Gessford, known professionally as GESS, who produced, co-wrote, and featured credit on the track.
+A month later in June, National Selfie Day, Shea Couleé was featured in Shawn Hollenbach's track "Double Filter Face", along with an accompanying music video.
+On July 15, Shea Couleé released "Rewind", a collaborative song with them and GESS.
 The following month, they released a music video for the song, directed by Sam Bailey.
-The song is about Couleé's former boyfriend who suffered from bipolar disorder and committed suicide.
+The song is about Shea Couleé's former boyfriend who suffered from bipolar disorder and committed suicide.

-Couleé was one of the Inspirations for Sina Grace's character of Shade, Marvel's first drag queen superhero.
-Couleé has embarked on several world tours following their success on Drag Race including headlining the "War on the Catwalk" and "A Drag Queen Christmas", among others.
-Couleé was added to the Drag Race "Haters Roast: The Shady Tour" comedy tour with other Drag Race alumni in 2019.
+Shea Couleé was one of the Inspirations for Sina Grace's character of Shade, Marvel's first drag queen superhero.
+Shea Couleé has embarked on several world tours following their success on Drag Race including headlining the "War on the Catwalk" and "A Drag Queen Christmas", among others.
+Shea Couleé was added to the Drag Race "Haters Roast: The Shady Tour" comedy tour with other Drag Race alumni in 2019.
 They also headlined a one-woman show in 2019, entitled "Couleé With A 'C'".
 An autobiographical show, it combined song, story, and comedy, revolving around their upbringing and how they got into drag.
-Couleé's makeup and look transformations have been featured in publications such as Cosmopolitan.
+Shea Couleé's makeup and look transformations have been featured in publications such as Cosmopolitan.

-In October, Couleé published their first article for Metro.
-In January 2020, Couleé attended the first ever RuPaul's DragCon UK.
-In March 2020, Couleé performed alongside fellow drag race alumni BeBe Zahara Benet, Bob The Drag Queen, Mo Heart, Peppermint, and The Vixen in the Nubia tour.
+In October, Shea Couleé published their first article for Metro.
+In January 2020, Shea Couleé attended the first ever RuPaul's DragCon UK.
+In March 2020, Shea Couleé performed alongside fellow drag race alumni BeBe Zahara Benet, Bob The Drag Queen, Mo Heart, Peppermint, and The Vixen in the Nubia tour.
 The tour began its run with sold-out shows in New York City, and has plans to visit Los Angeles, as well as other major cities across the United States.

-In May 2020, Couleé announced the release of Shea Coul-Alé, a beer in collaboration with DoStuff Media and Goose Island Brewery as a part of their Drag a Beer campaign.
+In May 2020, Shea Couleé announced the release of Shea Coul-Alé, a beer in collaboration with DoStuff Media and Goose Island Brewery as a part of their Drag a Beer campaign.
 A portion of all the profits went to an organization that supports individuals within the LGBTQ community.
 The following year, they launched another limited-edition beer with Goose Island, Shea Coul-Alé: Royal Edition, with an updated flavor palate, as well as their own exclusive burger.